bacchus-ng/bacchus-ng/README.md

 ## Contribute

 Contrubiton guide will be here shortly!
-Also, you can also open an issue on GitHub.
+Also, you can always open issues about feature requests, bug fixses etc. on GitHub.

 ## Join the Discussion